-Differences Between to Sqoop and Flume
+Differences Between Sqoop and Flume

-What is Sqoop
+What is Sqoop?

-To use Sqoop, a user has to specify the tool user want to use and the arguments that control the particular tool.
+To use Sqoop, a user has to specify the tool user wants to use and the arguments that control the particular tool.
 You can also then export the data back into an RDBMS using Sqoop.
-It works with different databases like Teradata, MySQL, Oracle, HSQLDB.
+It works with different databases like Teradata, MySQL, Oracle, and HSQLDB.

-What is Flume
+What is Flume?

-Flume architecture: –Flume architecture is based on many core concepts:
+Flume architecture: –Flume architecture is based on many-core concepts:

 - Flume Flow- it is the point of time the event is being generated.

-- Sink – It removes the event from a channel and put it on an external repository like HDFS.
+- Sink – It removes the event from a channel and puts it on an external repository like HDFS.
 It currently supports creating text and sequence files and supports compression in both file types.

 Head to Head Comparison between Sqoop vs Flume (Infographics)

-Key Differences between Sqoop vs Flume
+Key Differences between Sqoop and Flume

-Sqoop vs Flume (Comparison Table)
+Sqoop vs Flume Comparison Table

-|Basis for Comparison||SQOOP||FLUME|
+|Basis of Comparison||SQOOP||FLUME|

-|Sqoop works well with any RDBMS which has JDBC (Java Database Connectivity) like Oracle, MySQL, Teradata, etc.||Flume works well for Streaming data source which is continuously generating such as logs, jms, directory, crash reports, etc.|
+|Sqoop works well with any RDBMS with JDBC (Java Database Connectivity) like Oracle, MySQL, Teradata, etc.||Flume works well for Streaming data source, which is continuously generating, such as logs, JMS, directory, crash reports, etc.|

-|Data Flow||Sqoop specifically used for parallel data transfer.
-For this reason, the output could be in multiple files||Flume is used for collecting and aggregating data because of its distributed nature.|
+|Data Flow||Sqoop is specifically used for parallel data transfer.
+For this reason, the output could be in multiple files.||Flume is commonly used for collecting and aggregating data because it is distributed and scalable.|

-|Sqoop follows connector-based architecture, which means connectors, knows how to connect to a different data source.||Flume follows agent-based architecture, where the code written in it is known as an agent which is responsible for fetching data.|
+|Sqoop follows connector-based architecture, which means connectors know how to connect to a different data source.||In Flume, the architecture is based on an agent-based model, where the code written in Flume is referred to as an agent.|

-|Where to use||Primarily used for copying data faster and then using it for generating analytical outcomes.||Generally used to pull data when companies want to analyze patterns, root causes or sentiment analysis using logs and social media.|
+|Where to Use||Primarily used for copying data faster and then using it for generating analytical outcomes.||Generally used to pull data when companies want to analyze patterns, root causes, or sentiment analysis using logs and social media.|

-|Performance||It reduces the excessive storage and processing loads by transferring them to other system and has fast performance.||Flume is fault tolerant, robust and has tenable reliability mechanism for failover and recovery.
+|Performance||It reduces excessive storage and processing loads by transferring them to other systems and performs quickly.||Flume is fault-tolerant, robust, and has a tenable reliability mechanism for failover and recovery.

-|Release History||First version of Apache Sqoop was launched in March 2012.
-The current stable release is 1.4.7||First stable version 1.2.0 of Apache Flume was launched in June 2012.
+|Release History||The first version of Apache Sqoop was launched in March 2012.
+The current stable release is 1.4.7||The first stable version, 1.2.0 of Apache Flume, was launched in June 2012.
 The current stable release is Apache Flume Version 1.8.0.|